What guarantee does my puppy have and what papers will come with him/her?

 When you pick up your puppy you will receive a packet with all of his/her paperwork.
 If you live out of state, and one of our puppy chaperones/nannies is flying your puppy to you, it will be given to you when he/she meets you at the airport with your puppy.
 Inside the packet you will find our Health Guarantee/Sales Contract/Immunization Record, AKC paperwork, veterinary examination, and 3-generation pedigrees from both parents.

 2. We breed only high-quality, healthy males and females and which have no known significant health issues and which have been DNA tested for the common Frenchie defects.
 As a result, our puppies, which have all been thoroughly examined by our vet, have had excellent overall health.
 While there is no such thing as a perfect puppy, just as there are no perfect humans, you are adopting a high-quality Frenchie puppy.
 Therefore, you should expect a puppy of good overall health which will have a happy and active life of a decade or more if you do your part in assuring his/her proper care and maintenance.
-Consequently, if your Frenchie is significantly debilitated or dies at less than 10 years of age due to a genetic or congenital defect, as confirmed by a competent necropsy at your expense, we will provide a prorated credit toward a new puppy.
-If this happens during the first year of ownership, a replacement puppy of equal quality will be provided at our discretion as soon as an appropriate puppy is available.
+If your Frenchie is significantly debilitated or dies within the first year due to a congenital defect, as confirmed by a competent necropsy at your expense, we will replace your puppy with a comparable puppy when one is available (we increase this to two years if NuVet supplements are used).
 You will be responsible for all shipping costs associated with a replacement puppy.
 At our discretion, other arrangements acceptable to both parties may be made.

 Any minor defect(s) found during our vet’s examination of each puppy will be fully disclosed to interested clients.
 In some cases, such as small umbilical hernias, undescended testicles, excessively narrow nostrils, cherry eye, etc. (we have had very few of these issues), we may adjust the purchase price to help pay for corrective surgery/treatment.
 If your vet finds any health issues which our vet has missed, communicate to us immediately and we will work out a fair resolution with you.